This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Sweden.

 Lease law in Sweden is quite extensively regulated in statutory law, under provisions which essentially are mandatory to the benefit of the tenant.
 Swedish lease law includes provisions granting tenants a right to prolongation at the expiration of a lease term, sanctioned by an obligation for landlords to pay full damages if prolongation is denied (unless specifically prescribed exceptions to the general rule are at hand).

 From an international perspective, the Swedish real estate legal system is relatively well-organized, predictable and transparent, and generally provides a relatively stable legal platform for investors.
-Some uncertainty is however apparent with respect to possible legislative changes in the real estate tax regime, this is commented more extensively below.

 How is ownership of real estate proved?

 Legal title to real estate is transferred immediately when a binding transfer agreement is executed.
 Ownership and other real estate related rights/encumbrances are registered in the public Swedish land register, administered by the Swedish government agency the Land Registry (Sw. inskrivningsmyndigheten).
 The land register is easily accessible online and generally considered to be very reliable.

 Registration of ownership creates a strong presumption for title for the registered owner, but does not directly affect the legal validity of the underlying acquisition.
 A legally binding written contract, verifying the buyers acquisition, must however be submitted to the Land Registry in order to obtain registered title.
 Anyone purchasing Swedish real estate is required under law to apply for registered title following the acquisition.

 Are there any restrictions on who can own real estate?